Secure Federated Transfer Learning: Experimental Evaluation

 Figure \ref{overlap} shows the effect of varying the number of overlapping samples on the performance of transfer learning.
-The overlapping sample pairs are used to bridge the hidden representations between the two parties, therefore the performance of federated transfer learning improves as the availability of the overlapping pairs increase.
+The overlapping sample pairs are used to bridge the hidden representations between the two parties.
+The performance of FTL improves as the overlap between datasets increases.